SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL Systems 22315.md

 It also contains four page buttons that open the following subpages:

 - **Unit Status**: This page contains a table with a row for each Power Supply Unit in the system (main and backup).
 - **Amp Status**: This page contains a table with two rows: a row for the splitter amplifier system and a row for the combiner amplifier system.
-The amplifier status is displayed in the column **Amp Mon Status** (*OK*/*main path failed*/*both paths failed*/*Not Powered* Or *Monitored*). **Amp Mon Report**allows you to enable/disable trap reports.
+The amplifier status is displayed in the column **Amp Mon Status** (*OK*/*main path failed*/*both paths failed*/*Not Powered* Or *Monitored*). **Amp Mon Report** allows you to enable/disable trap reports.
 - **Trap Settings**: This page allows you to change the **trap** settings.
 You can enable/disable the trap reports, specify to which **IP address** traps must be sent and choose the **community string**.
 When a trap is received by the element, DataMiner will immediately poll the data from the device to update the status.
 No alarms are shown when a trap is received.
-- **IP Settings**: This page allows you to change the network parameters of the monitoring unit.Note: Each change to the parameters requires a reset of the unit.
+- **IP Settings**: This page allows you to change the network parameters of the monitoring unit.
+  Note: Each change to the parameters requires a reset of the unit.

 ### Web Interface